 Minor Requirements (Including Interdisciplinary Minors)

 Minor programs of study are optional and are offered by certain departments.
 A minor consists of a minimum of 21 specified credits of course work outside the major.
 A minimum of 12 of the 21 credits must be course work at the upper-division level (300- to 400-level) and a minimum of 12 credits must be from course work within the department offering the minor.
-Minors are noted on the student’s academic record if completed in conjunction with a degree program, but not on the diploma.
+Minors are noted on the student’s academic record (transcript) if completed in conjunction with a degree program, but not on the diploma.
+If a student does not intend to complete the requirements of the minor then that minor must be dropped before the degree can be conferred for the primary major.
+Minors must be awarded in conjunction with the major, they cannot be awarded post graduation.

 Undergraduate Certificates are optional and are offered by certain departments.
 An undergraduate certificate consists of a minimum of 9 specified credits, and not more than 15 credits.
 A minimum of 9 credits must be course work at the upper-division level (300- to 400-level).
 A student must earn a cumulative GPA of 2.000 or better in the courses required in the Undergraduate Certificate.

 An Undergraduate Certificate may include courses from one or more departments.
-For certificates involving courses from two or more departments, the coordinating department is indicated in the list of Degree Programs.
+For certificates involving courses from two or more departments, the coordinating department is indicated in Programs A-Z.

 Students must apply for and complete the certificate requirements while enrolled in their baccalaureate degree.
 Undergraduate certificates by title are noted on the student's academic record (transcript) at the time of degree conferral.
-The undergraduate certificate title is not noted in the diploma.
+The undergraduate certificate title is not noted on the diploma.
+Certificates must be awarded in conjunction with the major, they cannot be awarded post graduation.

 If both of the completed majors are of the same degree type (e.g., B.A., B.S., B.M., B.F.A.) and the student has fewer than 150 credits, the student will be awarded a single degree which displays all majors earned on one diploma.